CalebQ42/darkstorm-server/internal/darkstorm_backend/README.md

 `errorCode`'s returned from the main library:

+* misconfigured
+  * Backend is configured incorrectly (such as App returning nil crash table, but key has crash permission)
 * invalidKey
   * API Key is invalid or does not have the needed permission for the request.
 * invalidBody